B.A., 1983, University of Oregon

 Areas of Expertise

 Dean Melanie Leslie became Cardozo Law School's 7th dean on Jully 1, 2015.
 She is the first Cardozo Law graduate and the first woman to hold the position.
-A faculty member since 1995, Dean Leslie is a leading scholar in trusts and estates law, and is an expert in fiduciary duties in the trust, and corporate and nonprofit governance.
+A faculty member since 1995, Dean Leslie is a leading scholar in trusts and estates law, and an expert in fiduciary duties in the trust, and corporate and nonprofit governance.
 As a professor of law she teaches Property, Trusts and Estates, Nonprofit Governance, and Evidence.
 Dean Leslie is widely respected for her excellent teaching skills and engagement with the student body and has been presented the “Best First-Year Professor” award by three graduating Cardozo classes.

 Dean Leslie is a prolific scholar, and has had articles published in the NYU Law Review, Boston College Law Review, Florida Law Review, William & Mary Law Review, Georgetown Law Journal, Indiana Law Journal.
 She is also the coauthor of a leading casebook, Estates and Trusts, Cases and Materials, as well as Concepts and Insights: Trusts and Estates.
 Dean Leslie has been a visiting associate professor of law at New York University and a visiting professor of law at Columbia Law School.
 She is a member of the NY State Bar and NYC Bar Joint Committee on the Uniform Trust Code, a Legal Fellow of the American College of Trusts and Estates Counsel (ACTEC), and she is on the Executive Committee of the AALS Section on Nonprofits and Philanthropy.

 Prior to joining the Cardozo Law faculty in 1995, she clerked for Justice Gary S. Stein of the New Jersey Supreme Court.
 She was a Summer Associate at Debevoise & Plimpton, as at Cleary Gottlieb Steen & Hamilton, and ultimately chose to join the firm of McCarter & English as an associate.